DiarmuidM/data-analysis-for-the-social-sciences-2022/README.md

 ## License

-Feel free to make use of these teaching materials for your own purposes, in accordance with the license requirements below:
+Feel free to make use of these teaching materials for your own purposes, in accordance with the license requirements outlined in [LICENSE.md](LICENSE.md)

-TBA
+Please check the license requirements for open data contained in this repository, as these may differ from the requirements covering the notebooks and other teaching materials.